shakfu/chimera/docs/dev/sqlite.md

 # Embedding SQLite + sqlite-vec in chimera

+> **Status (2026-05-21):** this began as a planning document.
+Phases
+> 1–5 have all shipped; most of Phase 6+ has shipped too.
+Read this as
+> a design retrospective with the original phasing preserved for
+> context.
+The few items still open are flagged inline (search for
+> "Still open" or unmarked entries in § 9 Phase 6+).

-This is a planning document, not a built feature.
-It captures the analysis behind the decision, the two driving use cases, and a phased plan for landing the work.
+This captures the analysis behind the decision, the two driving use cases, and the phased plan that landed the work.

 ---